Nursing (Master of Science in Nursing)

 By earning your MSN from Creighton, you’ll gain the advanced scientific knowledge and practical hands-on experience you need to succeed in the ever-changing healthcare environment.
-Through your nursing courses and Creighton’s Werner Institute for Negotiation and Dispute Resolution courses, you’ll become an even more effective critical and creative thinker, communicator and team leader.
+Through your nursing courses and negotiation and conflict courses, you’ll become an even more effective critical and creative thinker, communicator and team leader.
 You’ll graduate ready to make a significant contribution to the world.

 Completion of the MSN program prepares students to:

 1. Analyze theoretical concepts and knowledge from nursing and other disciplines relevant to advanced nursing practice in the provision and improvement of health care.

 2. Assume leadership in designing, managing and implementing quality, cost-effective, and innovative services to clients in a variety of health care settings.

 3. Incorporate knowledge of population-based care and cultural influences in ensuring appropriate and sensitive health care.

 4. Influence health policy formulation and implementation to address socioeconomic and health care issues.

 5. Demonstrate proficiency in analyzing and utilizing research from nursing and other relevant disciplines to improve practice.